Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Introduction

 The problem of hinges in structures obtained by topology optimization has been discussed extensively, and various methods have been proposed to avoid hinges.
-Representative methods involve increasing the stiffness of the structure \cite{rahmatalla2005sparse, zhu2012new, zhu2014multi}, using filters \cite{sigmund2007morphology, poulsen2003new, bendsoe2003topology, bendsoe1993topology}, and imposing stress constraints \cite{yang1996stress, duysinx1998topology, duysinx1998new}.
-In this paper, we focus on the method of imposing stress constraints to avoid hinges and reduce the stress concentration.
+Representative methods involve increasing the stiffness of the structure \cite{rahmatalla2005sparse, zhu2012new, zhu2014multi}, using filters \cite{sigmund2007morphology, poulsen2003new, bendsoe2003topology, bendsoe1993topology}, using subsequent local shape optimization \cite{christiansen2014topology, nguyen2020efficient, stankiewicz2021coupled}, and imposing stress constraints \cite{yang1996stress, duysinx1998topology, duysinx1998new}.
+Subsequent local shape optimization can modify structures with stress concentrations by applying shape optimization to the topology-optimized structure.
+However, it has a higher probability of falling into a local solution.
+Furthermore, compared to the algorithm of methods imposing stress constraints, the algorithm of methods using filters or local shape optimization is complex.
+For these reasons, we focus on the method of imposing stress constraints to avoid hinges and reduce stress concentration in this paper.
 Methods of imposing stress constraints on topology optimization have been widely studied; however, they possess significant challenges, which are discussed below \cite{bendsoe2003topology, le2010stress}.
 The first is the singularity problem \cite{Cheng1997}, while the second is the implementation of the constraint related to the local quantity \cite{yang1996stress}.
 The singularity problem is a phenomenon in which stress values exhibit a singular behavior when beams or other components are lost in the process of structural optimization.
 To overcome this problem, several approaches for relaxing the stress constraints have been applied \cite{Cheng1997, bruggi2008alternative, le2010stress, holmberg2013stress, xu2021stress}.
 In addition, several different formulations of stress constraints have been proposed, such as local stress constraints \cite{duysinx1998topology, amstutz2010topological}, global stress constraints \cite{yang1996stress, duysinx1998new, ogawa2022topology}, and regional stress constraints \cite{le2010stress, holmberg2013stress}.
 Local stress constraints control the local stress behavior with a large number of constraints, whereas global stress constraints control the approximate maximum stress with only one constraint, such as the p-norm and the Kreisselmeier--Steinhauser function.
 Stress constraint methods based on the p-norm have been particularly well studied \cite{duysinx1998new, allaire2008minimum, amstutz2010topological}.

 Several methods have been proposed to impose stress constraints on the design of compliant mechanisms: those imposing local stress constraints \cite{da2019topology, emmendoerfer2020stress}, those imposing regional stress constraints \cite{conlan2019stress}, and those imposing global stress constraints \cite{lopes2016topology, otomori2011level}.
 In addition, Pereira et al. \cite{de2018influence} compared the effect of local and global stress constraints and filters on the creation of hinge-free structures.
 However, the above-mentioned methods are all based on placing artificial spring elements at the output port, and thus do not allow for the design of displacement magnification mechanisms.